kammradt/sql-builder/README.md

 1. Is this repo serious? `No`
 2. Should I use this? `Only for learning purposes`
 3. Is the code fast? `No`
-4. Will stuff like analytics functions? `Of course no`
+4. Will stuff like analytics functions be added? `Of course no`

 I was studying the builder pattern and decided to apply in a "real problem".
 This was a funny project to do, but please: **Don't take it seriously**